 - Examples of conduct that is likely not harassment: Administrative actions like performance reviews (including negative performance reviews) and making work assignments; other work-related decisions like moving work areas or changing work colleagues; and isolated incidents (unless, as noted above, they are very severe, such as the use of certain racial epithets).

-Information on different ways to raise concerns about harassment can be found on the Complaint Process and Resolution website.
+Information on different ways to raise concerns about harassment can be found on the Institute Discrimination and Harassment Response Office (IDHR) website.
 Conduct that does not rise to the level of harassment may still violate Section 9.1.
 Even conduct that does not violate an MIT policy may be inappropriate and any inappropriate conduct should be addressed by the supervisor or department head.
 While MIT’s harassment policy is not limited to harassment based on the protected categories listed in Section 9.2, the Institute is particularly committed to eliminating harassment based on those categories.
 Harassment that is based on an individual’s race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, or national or ethnic origin is not only a violation of MIT policy but may also violate federal and state law, including Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, and Mass.
 General Laws Chapter 151B.
-For information on how to file complaints of violation of law with governmental agencies see Section 184.108.40.206 Legal Information.
+For information on how to file complaints of violation of law with governmental agencies, see Section 184.108.40.206 Legal Information.